 This Instant Pot Shredded Chicken with Almond Butter Satay is a quick and easy family-friendly dinner.
 It’s Paleo, Whole30, Gluten Free and Dairy Free!

-Can’t stop, won’t stop Instant Potting.
-And apparently neither can you guys because so many of you have been enjoying The Paleo AIP Instant Pot Cookbook since it released a couple days ago!
-You can read more about the cookbook of over 140 AIP-compliant paleo recipes made in a pressure cooker ranging from soups to BBQ chicken to tapioca pudding!
+Can’t stop, won’t stop using my Instant Pot!
+And apparently neither can you guys because so many of you have been enjoying The Paleo AIP Instant Pot Cookbook since it released a couple days ago.
+It includes over 140 AIP compliant and Paleo Instant Pot Recipes ranging from soups to BBQ Chicken and even desserts.

 Shredded Chicken with Almond Satay

 - Total Time: 30 minutes